lgarbar/multiple_choice_rt/readme.md

 *   The script uses the `psychopy` and `pygaze` libraries for display and timing.
 Make sure these libraries are properly installed and configured.
 *   The script records mouse button responses using the `pynput` library.
 Ensure that the necessary permissions are granted for the script to access the mouse.

-# Future Changes
-* Add output file
-* Regenerate stimulus images
-* Improve instructions text (i.e. shorten and add images for examples (e.g. these will be the stimuli to attend to for this block))
-* Revisit stim presentation be random timing (i.e. randomly set or not?)

 # TODO
 * Update practice blocks (no practicing each condition in a separate block.
 Rather, 2 blocks of quad choice blocks: block 1 - spatial cue; block 2: central presentation)
 * Update each experimental block to have 2 subblocks: block 1 - spatial cue; block 2: central presentation